temptemp3/beard.sh/README.md

 ## usage

-Suppose that we complete the quickstart and end up calling our personal assistant bob.
+Suppose that we complete the quickstart and end up calling our beard bob.
 Here follows all the things bob can do out of the box.

 ### commands

 It can run any command you have done in the commands directory.

-bob command
+`bob command`

 Specifying only the command as above forces the default sub command to run.

 Each command comes with a base set of sub commands, one of which is help.

-bob command:help
+`bob command:help`

 By default, help lists the sub commands available.